Dextra Group | Reliable Connections

 Hanoi Nhật Tân Bridge (Vietnam – Japan Friendship Bridge)

-The Nhat Than Bridge is an impressive cable-stayed bridge spanning over the Red River and located North of Hanoi.
-The total length of the project is 8.9 km, including the actual3.75 km bridge.
+The Nhat Tan Bridge is an impressive cable-stayed bridge spanning the Red River, located north of Hanoi.
+The total length of the project is 8.9 km, including the 3.75 km main bridge.

-The bridge is the new gateway to Hanoi as it greatly reduces the transport time to Hanoi Noi Ban Airport, the second busiest airport of Vietnam in passengers.
+The bridge serves as a new gateway to Hanoi, significantly reducing travel time to Noi Bai International Airport, the second busiest airport in Vietnam by passenger volume.

-The bridge was inaugurated by the Ministry of Transport of Vietnam and opened to the public on the 4th of January 2015.
-The bridge has since theen been renamed “Vietnam – Japan Friendship Bridge).
+The bridge was inaugurated by the Ministry of Transport of Vietnam and opened to the public on January 4, 2015.
+It has since been renamed the “Vietnam – Japan Friendship Bridge.”

-Dextra has been involved on the Nhat Tan bridge since the early stage of the project by supplying the popular Bartec rebar couplers, the main rebar splicing solution in Vietnam.
-Bartec connections were used in various part of the project: approaches, foundation piles, pile caps and approaches.
+Dextra has been involved in the Nhat Tan Bridge since the early stages of the project, supplying the widely used Bartec® rebar couplers, the leading rebar splicing solution in Vietnam.
+Bartec® connections were used in various parts of the project, including approaches, foundation piles, pile caps, and bridge segments.

-Bartec couplers make a convenient rebar splicing solution as the same standard coupler can be used for standard connection (rotating rebar into coupler) and position connection (rotating only coupler, when it is impossible to rotate rebar).
-Dextra supplied more than 130,000 connections in total for this project for the lifting of heavy elements.
+Bartec® couplers offer a versatile rebar splicing solution, as the same standard coupler can be used for both standard connections (where the rebar rotates into the coupler) and position connections (where only the coupler rotates, useful when rebar rotation is not possible).
+Dextra supplied more than 130,000 connections in total for this project, enabling the lifting of heavy elements.

-For the temporary operations of lifting and fixing of the girder precast segments, Dextra also supplied 36 tons of high-tensile PT bars.
+For the temporary operations of lifting and securing the precast girder segments, Dextra also supplied 36 tons of high-tensile PT bars.

 Cartagena Viaducto Del Manglar